Harika-para2004/ai-foundation-month1/README.md

 # AI Foundation – Month 1

-Goal:
+## Goal
-Build strong Python, Git, and problem-solving fundamentals for an AI career.
+Build strong foundations in Python, Math, and Machine Learning to transition into an AI Engineer role in 6 months.

-Structure:
+## Month 1 Focus
-- day01: Environment setup and first Python execution
+- Python for ML
+- Git & GitHub
+- Math for AI (Linear Algebra, Probability)
+- Data handling with NumPy & Pandas

+## Commitment
+Daily execution.
+No skipping.
+No excuses.